stephanlphilips/core_tools/docs/source/introduction_db.md

 CREATE DATABASE "mydbname";
 GRANT ALL PRIVILEGES ON DATABASE 'mydbname' TO 'myusername';
 \c mydbname
-GRANT CREATE ON SCHEMA public TO 'myusername'
+GRANT CREATE ON SCHEMA public TO 'myusername';
 ```
 Note: The last line is required since release 15 of Postgresql.
 It must be executed on the new database.